An essential tool for any restaurant owner looking to develop a successful business revolves around the crafting of a restaurant operations manual.

 Food Preparation/Food Safety:

 This section ensures that all customers are safe from foodborne illnesses and that customers are willing to come back to the restaurant again for more.
-The food preparation and safety tips should refer to proper practices of preparing and storing food.
+The food preparation and safety tips should refer to proper practices for preparing and storing food.
 All tips should be made clear in accordance with the food safety guidelines.

 A shortened version of the proper protocol may ask employees to follow these six steps: